 THE MEDITATIONS OF RABBIT AND PIERROT

 The Meditations of Rabbit and Pierrot is a picture book of original gouache paintings.
-The book is a wordless narrative of two characters, a stuffed toy rabbit and a silk costumed doll.
-Each start out in their isolated reveries until the two characters meet: Rabbit, a happy-go-lucky bon-vivant, and Pierrot, a naive and questioning clown.
+The book is a wordless narrative of two characters, a toy rabbit and a silk costumed doll.
+Each start out in isolated reveries until the two meet — Rabbit, a happy-go-lucky bon-vivant, and Pierrot, a naive and questioning clown.

 Paperback, 6″ x 8″, 24 pages, Copyright 2010

-Produced in part with support from Virginia Center for the Creative Arts.
+Produced in part while in residence at The Virginia Center for the Creative Arts.